 Regulations are in place to minimize bycatch.

-- According to the 2018 stock assessment, Atlantic bigeye tuna are overfished and are subject to overfishing.
+- According to the 2018 stock assessment, Atlantic bigeye tuna are overfished, and are subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

 - The International Commission for the Conservation of Atlantic Tunas (ICCAT) assesses the abundance of Atlantic bigeye tuna and evaluates the sustainability of current and proposed harvest practices.
 They use the scientific information from these assessments to make management recommendations.